tushr1388/CustomHashMap/README.md

 CustomHashMap hmap = new CustomHashmap();
 hmap.put(1,"HelloWorld",10);
 Thread.sleep(7);
-hmap.get(1); //may return null sometimes because of milliseconds time taken by put operation.
+hmap.get(1); //may return null sometimes because of some time taken by put operation.
 ```

 One optimization which I can think is use of Min Heap for storing TTL instead of the ConcurrentSkipListSet.